spencer-shadley/completed-class/04-web-apis/2-tuesday-js-events/activities/19-Stu_Event_Delegation/README.md

 ## Instructions

-* In this activity, we are going to create a friends list that allows us to edit information about that friend in a modal.
+* In this activity, we are going to create a friends list that allows us to edit information about that friend in a modal dialog.

 * Take a moment to study the code in `index.html`.
 You will not need to add any additional code to this file.
 Additionally, all of the CSS has been provided.